 The winner will be invited (but not required) to give a reading at the Tomaž Šalamun Centre for Poetry in Ljubljana, Slovenia.
 For the past several years, the winning chapbooks have been translated into Slovenian and published in Slovenia.

 Individual pieces in the chapbook may have been published in print and/or online journals, but the chapbook itself must be previously unpublished.

 Simultaneous submissions are acceptable, but please withdraw your submission immediately if your submission is accepted elsewhere.

-Entry fee: $12
+Entry fee: $16

-Deadline: July 15, 2017
+Deadline: March 15, 2021

-Requirements: Send a chapbook of 18-28 pages (total length including title page, optional table of contents, optional acknowledgments/notes).
+Requirements: Send a chapbook of 20-28 pages (total length including title page, optional table of contents, optional acknowledgments/notes).
 Do not include your name anywhere on your submission.
 (Manuscripts will be read blind.)
 Your name should be listed only in the required fields in Submittable.
 Acknowledgments are permitted, but not required.
 Acknowledgments, notes, and dedications should not contain any identifying information.
 Your submission must be a .doc, .docx, or .pdf file.

 Contest Process: 1st round of selection: all manuscripts will be read blind / 2nd round: up to 40 portfolios will be selected as semi-finalists / 3rd round: up to 10 finalists will be selected / 4th round: finalists' manuscripts will be read blind by the judge, who will select the winner, then the editors will make the editors' choice selection among the remaining finalists